 The rain was coming down hard during our visit to To-ji Temple, but not enough to conceal its simplistic beauty.

 Finding shelter under our umbrella, we dodged puddles as we walked down the gravel path.
 Pink-blossomed cherry trees lined its edge, leading the way to To-ji’s five storied pagoda, a symbol of Kyoto.

-As we approached the pagoda, I immediately noticed how dark and drab it appeared compared to other pagodas we had seen in Japan.
+As we approached the pagoda, I immediately noticed how dark and drab it appeared compared to other pagodas we had seen during our two weeks in Japan.
 Don’t let its no-frills appearance, fool you- this pagoda has been an important piece of To-ji Temple’s history and is well worth seeing, both night and day.